open-guides/og-aws/README.md

 ### Gotchas and Limitations

-* ❗ The number of buckets per account is [severely limited](http://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html) (100 per account).
+* ❗The number of buckets per account is [severely limited](http://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html) (100 per account).
 Use buckets sparingly.
 You can ask for a raise in the number of buckets but it will still be capped.
-* 🔸 Amazon S3 has an [SLA](https://aws.amazon.com/s3/sla/) with 99.9% uptime.
+* 🔸Amazon S3 has an [SLA](https://aws.amazon.com/s3/sla/) with 99.9% uptime.
 If you use S3 heavily, you’ll inevitably see occasional error accessing or storing data as disks or other infrastructure fail.
 Availability is usually restored in seconds or minutes.
 Although availability is not extremely high, as mentioned above, durability is excellent.
-* **🔸 **After uploading, any change that you make to the object causes a full rewrite of the object, so avoid appending-like behavior with regular files.
+* 🔸After uploading, any change that you make to the object causes a full rewrite of the object, so avoid appending-like behavior with regular files.
-* **🔸 **Sometimes, S3 suffers from replication issues, when an object is visible from a subset of the machines, depending on which S3 endpoint they hit.
+* 🔸Sometimes, S3 suffers from replication issues, when an object is visible from a subset of the machines, depending on which S3 endpoint they hit.
 Those usually resolve within seconds, however, we’ve seen isolated cases when the issue lingered for 20-30 hours.
-* **🔸 MD5s and multi-part uploads**: In S3, the [ETag header in S3](http://docs.aws.amazon.com/AmazonS3/latest/API/RESTCommonResponseHeaders.html) is a hash on the object.
+* 🔸MD5s and multi-part uploads**: In S3, the [ETag header in S3](http://docs.aws.amazon.com/AmazonS3/latest/API/RESTCommonResponseHeaders.html) is a hash on the object.
 And in many cases, it is the MD5 hash.
 However, this [is not the case in general](http://stackoverflow.com/questions/12186993/what-is-the-algorithm-to-compute-the-amazon-s3-etag-for-a-file-larger-than-5gb) when you use multi-part uploads.
 One workaround is to compute MD5s yourself and put them in a custom header (such as is done by [s4cmd](https://github.com/bloomreach/s4cmd)).
-* **🔸  US Standard region:** Most S3 endpoints match the region they’re in, with the exception of the us-east-1 region, which is called us-standard in S3 terminology.
+* 🔸**US Standard region:** Most S3 endpoints match the region they’re in, with the exception of the us-east-1 region, which is called 'us-standard' in S3 terminology.
 This region is also the only region that is replicated across coasts.
 As a result, latency varies more in this region than in others.
 You can minimize latency from us-east-1 by using *[s3-external-1.amazonaws.com](http://s3-external-1.amazonaws.com/)*.

 ## Glacier